 Check with the Reference desk on the second floor for assistance.
 Printouts can be made at a cost of $.10 per page.

-The Levi Heywood Memorial Library, in cooperation with the Central Massachusetts Genealogical Society, is offering individual help with genealogical research.
-A representative of CMGS will be in the Local History Room on Wednesday evenings from 5:00 p.m. to 7:00 p.m.
-Stop by with your family research questions.
+The Levi Heywood Memorial Library is offering individual help with genealogical research.
+Local genealogist Marcia White will be in the Local History Room on Wednesday evenings from 5 to 7 pm.
+Please call when the Local History Room is open to make an appointment.